YJPL/YJPL/README.md

 ### Hi there 👋

 # What I'm working on
-As an [illustrator/designer](https://alternatyves.com) and [story artist](https://film-storyboards.com), it is useful to be able to build websites.
-What I use is shared here.
+As an [illustrator/designer](https://alternatyves.com) and [story artist](https://film-storyboards.com), understanding how to structure information and build websites is handy.
+You will find solutions and themes used for some of my projects here.
 For the web, I mostly develop and maintain [Jekyll themes](https://github.com/YJPL/YJPL/blob/master/README.md#jekyll-themes).

 So far, I have written portfolio and (web) comics themes for Jekyll and WordPress, a `coming soon` template for Jekyll, and a simple e-commerce Jekyll theme with Gumroad integration.